 Eletrico 28 and Feira da Ladra

 I fell in love with Electrico straight after we moved to Lisbon, and I believe it’s a great way to experience the city: the electrico 28 it’s probably the one with the most scenic route and narrow streets, thats’ why it is usually packed with tourists.
-Now you have the chance to enjoy the journey with a smaller crowd, and certain of sitting and relaxing: you can even attempt to take it at Martim Moniz station and I always suggest to step down at Jardim da Estrela.
+Now you have the chance to enjoy the journey with a smaller crowd, and certain of sitting and relaxing: you can even attempt to take it at Martim Moniz station and I always suggest stepping down at Jardim da Estrela.

 If you take the Eletrico on Tuesdays and Saturdays, you should plan to stop at the famous Feira da Ladra next to São Vicente de Fora: Feira da Ladra is a flea and secondhand market very popular but also characteristic, located in Campo Santa Clara between the São Vicente Church and the Panteão Nacional, both which you can visit the interiors and climb to the rooftop to check the stunning panoramic view.